 By digesting its own parts, the cell does two things.
-First it rids itself of unnecessary proteins that may be damaged or otherwise malfunctioning.
+First, it rids itself of unnecessary proteins that may be damaged or otherwise malfunctioning.
 Secondly, it recycles those amino acid ‘spare parts’ into new cellular components.
 This is one of the big misconceptions of the normal protein turnover – that these broken-down proteins are somehow just flushed out of the body even if one is completely malnourished.
-This leads to the hysterical refrains that ‘Fasting burns muscle’.
-OMG.
-If you don’t eat 96 meals per day, you’ll shrivel up and die!
-Die!
-Your body stores food energy as fat, but as soon as you don’t eat, you burn muscle.
-You’ll die!
+This leads to the concern that ‘Fasting burns muscle.’

-In truth, our bodies are nowhere nearly as stupid as that.
-Once these old proteins are degraded into component amino acids, our bodies decide whether these proteins are flushed out into the kidneys as waste products, or retained to make new proteins.
+But the truth is more complex than that.
+Once old proteins are degraded into component amino acids, our bodies decide whether these proteins are flushed out into the kidneys as waste products, or retained to make new proteins.
 Proteins are made up of building blocks called amino acids.
 It’s like Lego.
 You can break down your old weirdly shaped Lego plane and build a newer, better one using the same building blocks.
 This holds true in our bodies, too.
-We can break crappy old proteins down into the component amino acids and use them to rebuild newer more functional protein.
+We can break old proteins down into the component amino acids and use them to rebuild newer more functional proteins.

-Yoshinori Ohsumi, the 2016 Nobel prize winner for Medicine for research into autophagy titled his Nobel Lecture “Autophagy – An Intracellular Recycling System”, not “Autophagy – How the Human Body flushes desperately needed protein down the toilet because Mother Nature is really, really stupid”.
-If you need protein, then your body will reclaim the broken down amino acids to make new protein.
+Yoshinori Ohsumi, the 2016 Nobel prize winner for Medicine for research into autophagy titled his Nobel Lecture “Autophagy – An Intracellular Recycling System”, not “Autophagy – How the Human Body flushes needed protein down the toilet”.
+If you need protein, then your body will try to reclaim the broken down amino acids to make new protein.

 Of course, if your body has more protein than necessary, then it may certainly excrete the excess amino acids or convert it to energy.
-While most people think growth is always good, the truth is that, in adults, growth is almost always bad.
+While most people think growth is always good, the truth is that, in adults, growth can also be bad.
 Cancer is too much growth.
 Alzheimer’s disease is the accumulation of too much junk protein (neurofibrillary tangles) in the brain.
-Heart attacks and strokes are caused by atheromatous plaques.
-These are excess accumulation of many things, but prominently, smooth muscle cells, connective tissues and degenerative materials.
+Heart attacks and strokes are caused by the growth of atheromatous plaques.
+These are excess accumulation of many things, but prominently, smooth muscle cells, connective tissues, and degenerative materials.
 Yes.
 Too much growth of smooth muscle is instrumental in causing atherosclerosis that causes heart attacks.
 Polycystic diseases like kidneys and ovaries are too much growth.
 Obesity is too much growth.

 What affects autophagy?